sPyOpenSource/os/README.rst

 Java OS
 =======

 This is a Java OS project.
-It is a microkernel operating system.
+It based on a microkernel.
 The applications is implemented with the Java programming language.
-This library consist of a JDK.
-You can use it to build your own software for this operating system.
+This library consist of a cleanroom implementation of JDK.
+You can use it to build your own software for the operating system.

 Build
 -----